Techno-KD-thecoder/python-for-ml/README.md

-# 🐍 Python for ML — Kesha’s AI World Record Journey 🚀
+# 🐍 Python for ML — Keshaf’s AI World Record Journey 🚀

 Welcome to my official Python learning repository!
 I’m Keshaf (aka Techno-KD), on a mission to become the **youngest AI Engineer in the world** by June 2025. 💪